Skip to content

 To check whether you reached your campaign quota, complete the following steps:

 If the CallsBreachingConcurrencyQuota or ThrottledCalls metrics contain a count, then you might have reached the service quota.
-To increase the quota, request a quota increase.
+To resolve this issue, request a quota increase.

 Concurrent call quota

-Seven inbound calls are in progress within the Amazon Connect instance, and four outbound campaign calls are placed.
-The fourth call fails because the concurrent call quota of 10 is reached.
+Seven inbound calls are in progress within the Amazon Connect instance, and you place four outbound campaign calls.
+The fourth call fails because you reach the concurrent call quota of 10.

 Campaign call quota

-Four inbound calls are in progress within the Amazon Connect instance, and six outbound campaign calls are placed.
-The sixth call fails because the campaign call limit of five is reached.
+Four inbound calls are in progress within the Amazon Connect instance, and you place six outbound campaign calls.
+The sixth call fails because you reach the campaign call limit of five.

 Related information